Some Staffing Firms Are Maximizing Profits—Can Yours Do the Same?

 At the same time, unemployment remains low.
 The result is that many of the most talented temporary workers have moved into full-time employment.

 In this environment, “it can be challenging to recruit, but it’s also a time when clients value their staffing firms a lot,” says Barry Asin, president of Staffing Industry Analysts.
 Many employers are making a strategic choice to fill many more openings via staffing firms, rather than making their own direct hires.

 That’s a big opportunity for the staffing agencies—if they can find ways to succeed with hard-to-fill orders and still turn a profit.

 “Despite many contract employees migrating to full-time, our contract business has doubled over the past year,” says Frank Green, president of ExecuSource, which supplies staffing in accounting, finance and IT.

-Here’s how some staffing companies are finding ways to maximize their profits in the business climate of 2017.
+Here’s how some staffing companies are finding ways to maximize their profits in today's current business climate.

 Invest in quality data on candidates.
 Now more than ever, you and your recruiters must put time, effort and budget into keeping your candidate database filled with up to date with rich data.

 “Demand is much higher than supply,” says Sean Milius, CEO of The HealthCare Initiative, an interim staffing and recruitment agency.
 “It’s a challenge to track who in your database has the right skills and is available.”